icon-project/icon-project.github.io/docs/tbears_cli.md

 For detailed usage guideline, please see [T-Bears tutorial](https://github.com/icon-project/t-bears/blob/master/README.md).
 To interact with the ICON network, you don’t need to `start` T-Bears service.
+Instead, point to the remote ICON network using `-u` option, or update "uri" value in the tbears_cli_config.json file.
 Below listed CLI commands are ready to use after T-Bears installation.

 While every client SDKs expose same functions, one distinctive command of T-Bears is `deploy`.